junjypark/CLEAN/README.md

 Note: The current version of the package is a beta version and may contain bugs.
 Please forward your inquiries to `junjy.park [[at]] utoronto [[dot]] ca` and we will respond in 48 hours.

+> May 19, 2023: We are currently working on supporting visualizations and preparing manuals.
+Any big changes will be posted here.

 > April 20, 2023: CLEAN-V method implemented in the package.

 > Oct 15, 2022: We now support the `get.empirical.variogram' function that computes the group-averaged empirical variogram for exploratory data analyses.